L. Onerva: Childhood

 L. Onerva was the only child of Johan and Serafina Lehtinen.
 Onerva had only a handful of memories of her mother, because her mother was interned at a mental institution when Onerva was seven years old.
 After that, Onerva was cared for by her paternal grandmother, who – along with her father – became very close to her.
 Her father moved to Kotka in 1893 to become the building manager of a sawmill, but Onvera stayed behind in Helsinki to attend school.
 She went to a school for little children and then, at the age of nine, enrolled at the Helsingin Suomalainen Tyttökoulu (Helsinki Finnish Girls' School) to attend its prep class.
 In 1893 she began a five-year school for girls.

 Onerva enjoyed her studies, teachers, and peers and performed well at the girls' school.
 After the girls' school, she continued into secondary school (jatko-opisto), where she engaged in various extracurricular activities.
-Onerva was talented: she sung, wrote, painted, and recital.
+Onerva was talented: she sang, wrote, painted, and recital.
 In continuing her studies, she studied French and acquired a preliminary teacher's degree in 1902.
 After two years of secondary education, Onerva began to prepare for her matriculation examination as a private student of Helsingin Suomalainen Yhteiskoulu since her secondary institution did not offer the possibility to take the examination.
 She graduated in 1909 with grades just a few points below excellent.
 On her final year of schooling, she pondered her career and future.
 She had a tough choice ahead of her, since she was interested in various different disciplines.
 At secondary school, Onerva had been inspired by theater and she seriously entertained the possibility to become a professional actor.
 In autumn 1902 Onerva enrolled in the department of history and philology at the University of Helsinki, but she never graduated.